saymrwulf/crypto-experiments/notes.md

-2020-04-24T22:23:00 - Implementing approach from a new paper read last night (crypto-experiments) 2020-04-24T23:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2020-04-25T06:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments)
+2020-04-24T22:23:00 - Implementing approach from a new paper read last night (crypto-experiments) 2020-04-24T23:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2020-04-25T06:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2020-04-25T20:22:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments)